 It is critical to see the other person’s value apart from their opinions.
 Seeing past their beliefs can be difficult.
 An excellent way is to ask them things about themselves that do not relate to sensitive issues.

 Learn to listen with your full attention to understand their point of view.
-Don’t formulate a rebuttal; listen to what the other person is saying.
+Don’t formulate a rebuttal; listen to what the other person says.
 If this seems impossible, then research ways to enhance your listening skills.
 There is also sensitivity training, which can help you unlock your ability to empathize with people.

 Even if you fail at bringing the other person to the level of inclusion, you win.
 Your efforts are achieving oneness with higher self.